-Following capital calls in the year and previous financial year of \$2.0 million, JZCP has the option to increase further commitments to Spruceview Capital Partners, LLC up to approximately \$1.5 million.
+1Following capital calls of \$0.8 million in April 2023 and \$0.3 million in January 2024, JZCP has the option to increase further commitments to Spruceview up to approximately \$2.4 million.

-20. Related Party Transactions
+24. Related Party Transactions

 JZAI is a US-based company founded by David Zalaznick and John ("Jay") Jordan II, that provides advisory services to the Company in exchange for management fees, paid quarterly.
-Fees paid by the Company to the Investment Adviser are detailed in Note 10.
+Fees paid by the Company to the Investment Adviser are detailed in Note 11.
 JZAI and various affiliates provide services to certain JZCP portfolio companies and may receive fees for providing these services pursuant to the Advisory Agreement.

 JZCP invests in European micro-cap companies through JZI Fund III, L.P. ("Fund III").
 Previously investments were made via the EuroMicrocap Fund 2010, L.P. ("EMC 2010").
 Fund III and EMC 2010 are managed by an affiliate of JZAI.
-At 28 February 2025, JZCP's investment in Fund III was valued at \$44.4 million (29 February 2024: \$61.0 million).
-JZCP's investment in EMC 2010 was valued at \$nil (29 February 2024: \$nil).
+At 29 February 2024, JZCP's investment in Fund III was valued at \$61.0 million (28 February 2023: \$67.6 million).
+JZCP's investment in EMC 2010 was valued at \$nil (28 February 2023: \$nil).

 JZCP has invested in Spruceview Capital Partners, LLC on a 50:50 basis with Jay Jordan and David Zalaznick (or their respective affiliates).
-The total amount committed and funded by JZCP to this investment at 28 February 2025, was \$36.1 million.
+The total amount committed and funded by JZCP to this investment at 29 February 2024, was \$35.2 million.
 As approved by a shareholder vote on 12 August 2020, JZCP has the ability to make up to approximately \$4.1 million in further commitments to Spruceview, above the original \$33.5 million committed.
 Further commitments made would be on the same 50:50 basis with Jay Jordan and David Zalaznick (or their respective affiliates).
-Following capital calls of \$2.6 million, JZCP has the option to increase further commitments to Spruceview up to approximately \$1.5 million.
+Following capital calls of \$1.7 million, JZCP has the option to increase further commitments to Spruceview up to approximately \$2.4 million.

-JZHL Secondary Fund LP (the "Secondary Fund"), is managed by an affiliate of JZAI.
-At 28 February 2025, JZCP's investment in the Secondary Fund was valued at \$37.7 million (29 February 2024: \$30.1 million).
+During the year ended 28 February 2021, the Company sold its interests in certain US microcap portfolio companies (the "Secondary Sale") to a secondary fund led by Hamilton Lane Advisors, L.L.C.
+The Secondary Sale was structured as a sale and contribution to a newly formed fund, JZHL Secondary Fund LP (the "Secondary Fund"), managed by an affiliate of JZAI.
+At 29 February 2024, JZCP's investment in JZHL Secondary Fund LP was valued at \$30.1 million (28 February 2023: \$80.4 million).

-On 8 May 2024, the Company received shareholder approval to invest up to \$20.5 million into the Secondary Fund to be used, together with additional amounts invested by other investors into the Secondary Fund, to make an investment into a newly incorporated company ("Follow-on Flex Pack") that is a related company of, and incorporated in a parallel structure to, ACW Flex Pack, LLC.
-Subsequent to the approval, the Secondary Fund made a Follow-On Flex Pack acquisition being The Robinette Company.
-JZCP contributed approximately \$12.3 million towards the acquisition.
+Post year-end, the Company obtained shareholder approval to enter into an agreement with the Secondary Fund, pursuant to which the Company would invest up to approximately \$20.5 million into the Secondary Fund, with the Secondary Fund to use such amount, to make an investment into a newly incorporated company ("Follow-on Flex Pack") that will be a related company of, and incorporated in a parallel structure to, ACW Flex Pack, LLC.